 PGY-1 (Intern Year)

-The neurosurgery internship at Duke includes rotations in neurosurgery, the neurosciences intensive care unit (NICU), neurology, as well as a mix of surgical sub-specialties.
+The neurosurgery internship at Duke includes rotations in neurosurgery, the neurosciences intensive care unit (NICU), neurology, neuropathology, and neuroradiology.

 Interns are paired with senior residents to assist in learning and to provide mentorship.

 Call varies with rotation, and the department maintains overall hours of work at 80 hours per week on average or less.
 Surgery interns are given four weeks of vacation, plus five to six days off over the winter holidays.